rust-lang/book/second-edition/nostarch/chapter15.md

 In some languages, the programmer must call code to free memory or resources every time they finish using an instance of a smart pointer.
 If they forget, the system might become overloaded and crash.
-In Rust, we can specify that a particular bit of code should be run whenever a value goes out of scope, and the compiler will insert this code automatically.
-As a result, we don’t need to be careful about placing cleanup code everywhere in a program that an instance of a particular type is finished with, but we still won’t leak resources!
+In Rust, you can specify that a particular bit of code be run whenever a value goes out of scope, and the compiler will insert this code automatically.
+As a result, you don’t need to be careful about placing cleanup code everywhere in a program that an instance of a particular type is finished with—you still won’t leak resources!

-We specify the code to run when a value goes out of scope by implementing the `Drop` trait.
-The `Drop` trait requires us to implement one method named `drop` that takes a mutable reference to `self`.
+Specify the code to run when a value goes out of scope by implementing the `Drop` trait.
+The `Drop` trait requires you to implement one method named `drop` that takes a mutable reference to `self`.
 To see when Rust calls `drop`, let’s implement `drop` with `println!` statements for now.

 Listing 15-14 shows a `CustomSmartPointer` struct whose only custom functionality is that it will print `Dropping CustomSmartPointer!` when the instance goes out of scope.
-This example demonstrates when Rust runs the `drop`
+This example demonstrates when Rust runs the `drop` function.
-function:

 Filename: src/main.rs